nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.8 Deleting a person : `c-delete`

-Deletes the specified employee from the employee directory.
+Deletes the specified employee from the Employee Directory.

 Format: `c-delete INDEX`

 * Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed employee directory.
+* The index refers to the index number shown in the displayed Employee Directory.
 * The index **must be a positive integer** 1, 2, 3, ...​

 Examples: